Behavior Intervention Program

 Through a therapeutic and positive environment, individual and unique needs of each student are met via:

-- On-site access to psychological and psychiatric services
+- On site access to psychological services

 - Sensory Integration Station for students with sensory regulation needs